leaderanalytics/LeaderPivot/README.md

 LeaderPivot is a base library that creates a data structure which can be used to render a pivot table.
 This library contains only the low level components that are used to create the pivot table data structure.
 A library for a specific UI can use this data structure to render a pivot table.
-Currently, one UI specific implementation exists for Blazor.
+Currently, one UI specific implementation exists for [Blazor](https://github.com/leaderanalytics/LeaderPivot.Blazor).

+## Usage
+A developer can use this library to build a pivot table control for a specific UI.
+This library groups the supplied data and produces an object with properties that contain all the information needed to render a pivot table.
+LeaderPivot also supplies methods for  collapsing/expanding nodes, toggling measures, and rearranging dimensions.

 ## Classes